 Understanding the DOT’s value

 Let’s stop for a minute and do some basic calculations.
-I want you to think about your favorite roast recipe to use as your benchmark and then consider the average amount of time you spend sourcing, purchasing and prepping that cut of meat.
+I want you to think about your favorite roast recipe to use that as your benchmark, and then consider the average amount of time you spend sourcing, purchasing and prepping that cut of meat.
 Do you have that time frame in your mind?
 Now calculate the average amount of money spent on this meat, along with all the necessary seasonings.
 Now ask yourself, is their value in protecting the money and the time you have just invested in this meal?
 What is it worth to you to perfect this dish?
 I am going to assume that if you are reading this, we both already know the answer.
 You would have to be crazy to choose the “fingers crossed” method to ensure a perfectly cooked medium rare filet of beef or a throughly cooked turkey.